fhdm-dev/scoppy/docs/dso-500k.md

 The board is compatible with 10X probes.
 The probe attenuation can be set in the app by tapping the channel badge at the bottom of the screen and then tapping 'Settings' and 'Probe'.

-The frequency compensation of 10X probes will need to be adjusted to match in the input capacitance of the oscilloscope.
+10X probes may need to be compensated to match in the input capacitance of the oscilloscope.
+[This video](https://www.youtube.com/watch?v=ke7ST2CUxNo) by R&S explains probe compensation in detail.

 ### Board Dimensions
 See [here](/wiki/fscope-dso-500k-dimensions)